petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

    ![See that a new postal address has been added.](./postal-address-api-basics/images/01.png)

 1. The REST service can also be called using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+Compile the source files:

     ```bash
     javac -classpath .:* *.java
     ```

-1. Run the `PostalAddress_POST_ToAccount.java` class with the following command.
+1. Run the `PostalAddress_POST_ToAccount.java` class.
 Replace `1234` with an account ID.

     ```bash
     java -classpath .:* -DaccountId=1234 PostalAddress_POST_ToAccount